Mountain Resort, Chengde

 “Standing for the different architectural style of various Minorities in China, the Eight Outer Temples is the symbol of the country's unity and minorities' solidification” (China Travel Service)

 “this article focuses on a particular leisure park dense with both historical and contemporary meaning: the Mountain Resort at Chengde.
 At this site a seemingly innocent restoration and preservation project, supported and sanctioned by the international community, produces a host of other effects.
-Tibet is fixed within a multicultural national heritage enterprise .... and foreign tourists are encouraged to appreciate the unity of the Han and minority populations that make up the People’s Republic" ("World Heritage, National Culture, and the Restoration of Chengde” by James L Hevia – if you want to read the whole article go to //positions.dukejournals.org/cgi/reprint/9/1/219 )
+Tibet is fixed within a multicultural national heritage enterprise .... and foreign tourists are encouraged to appreciate the unity of the Han and minority populations that make up the People’s Republic" ("World Heritage, National Culture, and the Restoration of Chengde” by James L Hevia – if you want to read the whole article go to http://positions.dukejournals.org/cgi/reprint/9/1/219 )

 The site has 1 locations

 Religion and Belief